Adewunmi-Joshua/cloud-practitioner-journey/aws-storage-services.md

 S3 also has an **object lifecycle feature** that automatically moves objects between storage classes based on rules you set to reduce cost.

+---

+## S3 Storage Classes

+Before we dive into the types, let’s understand what S3 storage classes are.

+S3 storage classes are different ways you can store your data based on how often you access it and your budget.

+---

+### Types of S3 Storage Classes

+**S3 Standard**
+This is good if the data stored is used regularly and you want fast access and high availability.
+It is more expensive and used for websites and applications.

+---

+**S3 Intelligent-Tiering**
+This is very good if you want automatic movement of data based on usage to save money.
+It adjusts storage automatically depending on access use.

+---

+**S3 Standard-IA (Infrequent Access)**
+This is used for data that is accessed occasionally.
+It is good for backups and is more cost-effective than S3 Standard.

+---

+**S3 One Zone-IA**
+This is cheaper because data is stored in only one availability zone.
+It is good for data that does not need high durability or backup.

+---

+**S3 Glacier Instant Retrieval**
+This is good if you want fast access to archived data and still want low cost.

+---

+**S3 Glacier Flexible Retrieval**
+This is good for data that is rarely accessed.
+Retrieval is slower, and it is suitable for backup and disaster recovery.

+---

+**S3 Glacier Deep Archive**
+This is the cheapest storage class.
+It is good for data that is accessed very rarely, like compliance data (for example, bank records kept for many years).